vjt/afloat/README.md

 Afloat - give nerds window management back
 ==========================================

-AFloat, originally started by @millenomi, adds useful window management commands to _most_ Mac apps, such as "Keep on top" and "Focus Follows Mouse", that you may be accustomed to if you ever used a _real_ UNIX window manager.
+AFloat, originally started by [@millenomi][], adds useful window management commands to _most_ Mac apps, such as "Keep on top" and "Focus Follows Mouse", that you may be accustomed to if you ever used a _real_ UNIX window manager.

 :smile:

-Afloat adds the following to supported apps' Window menu:
+Afloat adds the following options to supported apps' _Window_ menu:

 ![Afloat Screenshot][afloat-screenie]